Suntrie/employee-service/README.md

 If other users are required, they can be added manually into the database (tables employees.user and employees.user_role).

+As a result of POST/PUT invocations events are sent to the Kafka broker.
+Test listener that could be switched off (application.yml -> spring.kafka.enabled) is added, by default, all received messages are logged and could be found in ./log/app.log.

 Integration tests and some unit tests also could be found in src/test/java/integration and src/test/java/unit folders respectively.